leszko/hazelcast-platform-installer/INSTALL_GUIDE.md

 # Install Hazelcast Platform in Air Gapped OpenShift environments

 Hazelcast platform can be installed in the air-gapped OpenShift environments.
-Here are a list of instructions you need to follow.

 ## Requirements